RaspberryTyler/personal-blog/app/content/2021-08-30_beginning-to-play-with-shell-scripting.md

 ## Shell scripting notes

-- Variables are global by default.
+- Variables are global by default, but you can use the `local` keyword inside of functions to scope variables to that function.
 - The `shift` command nukes the first parameter that was passed through the shell.
 It's janky compared to named parameters.
 I messed this up a bunch causing weird errors
 - Commands like `getopts` create magic global variables like `$OPTARG`.
 - I need to use quotes to reliably test strings for zero characters, using `[ -z "$variable" ]` instead of `[ -z $variable ]`.